adivea/MoundMerging2020/README.md

 Divergence in the semantic model behind attributes was not tractable computationally but required reinterpretation: e.g. the application of Landuse has also shifted from 2009, when only a single landuse category was used without closer specification , while in 2017 we differentiated between Landuse_Around, Landuse_Top to specify what landuse was meant.
 Having written the guidelines in 2009, I know I intended landuse around the mound, but some teams recorded on mound surface judging from the comparison of landuse visible in field photos and the spreadsheets.

 ## Spatial data:
-I don't even wish to go here now yet. :)
+Manual checks were done on the datapoints from 2009-2010 vis-a-vis GPS and legacy data and googleearth by two separate people.
+2017-2022 data was only checked against legacy data from topographic maps.
+GoogleEarth doublecheck would be helpful in 2017-2022.
 There is a number of spatial duplicates and triplicates (see duplicate_final.txt) for mounds repeatedly visited in different season either on assignment to take better photos or by accidental overlap, addressed and written up in YambolMoundAnalysis > 00b_SpatialDeduplication script.
+Extent: while survey was conducted primarily in the Yambol Province, occasionally a track led outside of its boundaries.
+Occurrences outside Yambol are useful when conducting analysis susceptivle to edge effects, however, features like these are filtered out (clipped by regional boundary) when cultural heritage purpose is invoked.

 # How to use

+0. If you just want to use the data, choose one of the following datasets from the output_data folder.
+All are streamlined, and sorted by from the most conservative and filtered to the most complete:

+  - enriched_mounds_Yam.rds - mounds clipped to Y region
+  - enriched_mounds2023.shp - mounds in and out of Y region
+  - enriched_features.rds / enriched_features2023.shp - mounds and other phenomena in and out of Y region
+  - features_dd_early.rds - mounds and other phenomena in 2010 variant
+  - features_dd_later.rds - mounds and other phenomena in 2017 variant

-1. For first-time users, start by running the script `source("scripts/05_MergeToMaster.R")` to create a master dataset from the 2009-2022 data above.
+1. If you want to edit the cleaning routine yourself, then start by running the script `source("scripts/05_MergeToMaster.R")` to create a master dataset from the 2009-2022 data above.
+You can then edit some or all of the streamlining steps.

 2. Afterwards, depending on your needs, either enrich data spatial using

-* `06_GetSpatial.R` which loads the point shapefiles for the mounds and
+* `06_GetSpatial.R` which loads the point shapefiles for the mounds and merges the previously cleaned attribute data to them.

-* `06a_SpatialMerge` and `06b_SpatialEnrichment` which respectively merge spatial data and attributes, and extract environmental data from rasters at points (via `raster::extract`)
+* `07_Enrich.rmd` takes spatialized feature data and enriches it with admin and environmental data extracted from rasters at points (via `raster::extract` etc.)

-3. Look at and develop some of the following studies, whether on landuse classificaiton assessment (effect of perspective and discrepancy between remote sensing and field evaluation) or size effect on looting or other vulnerability.
+3. Look at and develop some of the following studies, whether on landuse classification assessment (effect of perspective and discrepancy between remote sensing and field evaluation) or size effect on looting or other vulnerability.